AWS S3 Encryption: Way to Protect Your Data in S3

 Have you ever stored some sensitive data in AWS S3?

-Ever worried about S3 server getting in hold of a malicious user.
+Ever worried about an S3 server getting in the hold of a malicious user?
 Will they be able to get hold of your data?

-Or Is there a way out to protect your data while storing in AWS S3.
+Or Is there a way to protect your data while storing in AWS S3?

 Well, S3 gives you an option to encrypt your data.
-Which means, even If they get hold your data, they won’t be able to read /understand it.
+This means, that even If they hold your data, they won’t be able to read /understand it.